Amrita University B.Tech 2026

 Also Read:

-Here we have added the VITEEE analysis of previous year.
-As we do not have VITEEE 2025 paper analysis as of now because the exam is yet to happen, you can go through previous year analysis just to understand the pattern, trends and more.
-Here you can check it:
+Here we have added the VITEEE 2024 analysis.
+You can go through previous year analysis just to understand the pattern, trends and more:

 The Chemistry portion was usually seen as the most uncomplicated of all.
 Most questions were NCERT-based with an emphasis on fact recall and basic concepts.
 Organic Chemistry, Chemical Bonding, Coordination Compounds, and p-Block elements were usually discussed.
 Well-prepared students from NCERT textbooks generally scored high in this portion with little effort.